Mrs R. Barker

 Documents and Useful Links

 Please see below a selection of documents that relate to the intent, implementation, and impact of mathematics teaching and learning at Shobnall Primary & Nursery School.
-If you require any additional information relating to this subject, then please contact the subject leader, Mrs Farrington, via the school office email.
+If you require any additional information relating to this subject, then please contact the subject leader, Miss Barker, via the school office email.
 Click on the links below for useful resources too!